Waterfalls in New York

 Rank: B+

-Medina Falls
+Medina Falls 40'

 Description: Medina Falls is a large and powerful waterfall in the city of the same name.
 It has consistent flow year-round, so visit anytime.
 The falls is a bit of an engineering marvel, because Oak Orchard Creek flows under the Erie Canal, tumbling over the 40 foot falls very near to the canal itself.
 You can view the falls from the Erie Canal Heritage Trail, which is very easy.
-The trouble with this is that in recent years, the view of the falls has been obstructed by foliage, and it's hard to fully appriciate from the canal now.
-However there is another way, but it's a bit tricky.
+The trouble with this is that in recent years, the view of the falls has been obstructed by foliage, and it's hard to fully appriciate it from the canal now.
+However, there is another way, but it's a bit tricky.
 More information below:

 Hiking Description: Start at this unmarked dirt lot here (43.222659, -78.382267).
 Walk down the small grassy hill to the Erie Canal and trail.
 Turn right (west), following the canal.
 Immediately, you will cross over Oak Orchard Creek, and you can see the top of the falls a short distance to your right.
 Continue a short distance further, and there will be a view of the falls through the trees.
 It's very obscured, as mentioned previously, but there is a way to get to the base.
 Keep walking to these coordinates: (43.2218929, -78.3839844).
 Once you get here, it will look completely unremarkable, but look to your right, over the guardrail of the trail.
 There is a ladder down there!
 This is your route to the base, so hop the rail, and descend down the short ladder.
 From here, a rough, but easily followed path heads rather steeply downhill.
 Quickly, it splits-keep left, going downhill still.
 You're getting close to the falls now, but you still have one more hurtle.
 The trail starts to get really steep, but luckily, someone has tied a yellow rope down this final descent.
 I cannot tell you how much easier this was made because of that rope.
 At the end of the rope, you're at the creekside, and the falls is just to your right.
 You can follow the rocky bank up closer to the falls, where there is plenty of mist.
 It's very beautiful down there, but it's hard to ignore this odd smell.
 This is likely from waste that gets dumped out of the Erie Canal and into Oak Orchard Creek, so I wouldn't wade here if I was you.